haved/DafCompiler/README.md

  - CompilerTests: A folder with a bunch of daf files you'll try to compile
   - By no means advanced tests.
 Will only report compiler errors
  - DafLinker: The dafln python script for linking and parsing Linkfiles
- - DafParser: A java program for parsing old, simple daf, and turning it into C++
+ - DafParser: An old java program for parsing outdated, simple daf, and turning it into broken C++
- - Specs: contains markdown files for remembering stuff Keep in mind that daf changes very quickly at this point, and that files may be outdated.
+ - Specs: contains markdown files for remembering stuff
+ - Tools: contains things link an emacs mode for daf Keep in mind that daf changes very quickly at this point, and that files may be outdated.